Terms & Conditions

 10. HOW WE MAY USE YOUR PERSONAL INFORMATION

-10.2 We will only give Your personal information to third parties where the law either requires or allows Us to do so or for the purposes of debt collection.
+10.2 We will only give Your personal information to third parties where the law either requires or allows Us to do so or for the purposes of debt collection or in order to deliver the Services.

 11.1 Each party undertakes that it shall not at any time disclose to any person any Confidential Information concerning the other party or of any member of the group of companies to which the other party belongs, except as permitted by clause 11.2.